FAQ

 Eligibility

-What restaurants are eligible?
+What food establishments are eligible?

 I have a previously NYC Department of Consumer and Worker Protection (DCWP)-approved enclosed sidewalk café.
 Will I still be able to operate this under the new program?